git-akihakune/git-puller/README.md

-# A script for automating pulling for local git repositories
+# Scripts for recursively pulling git repositories
 ## Why?
-Developers and bug hunters usually work with lots of different tools and repositories, and keep them up-to-date is a must.
+Developers usually work with lots of different tools and repositories, and keep them up-to-date is a must, but a tedious task.
 Therefore, here're the scripts written in different languages that help automating that boring process.

 ## Usage
 Simply clone, copy-paste, or download via HTTPS, the script you want to use, then execute it.